 How Can You Treat Tooth Pain Caused by a Migraine?

-As you may have guessed, tooth pain that occurs as a symptom of migraine needs to be treated by addressing the cause of the migraine, not the teeth.
+As you may have guessed, tooth pain that occurs as a migraine symptom needs to be treated by addressing the cause of the migraine, not the teeth.

 While there is no cure for migraine, there are many available treatment options for migraine pain prevention in St. Albert.
-To ease the pain from your migraine, you can try:
+To ease the pain from your migraine, you can try the following:

 ● Taking over-the-counter pain medications such as ibuprofen when you feel a migraine attack coming on